infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 ## Python, Twitter Api, and GitHub Actions

 Since we're publishing this newsletter, and I've gotten a better handle on my inner state, I decided it was time to come back to twitter.
-However, I knew I couldn't do it the old way, where I manually re-tweeted everything of interest, spending hours a day scrolling my feed trying to stay abreast of important developments.
+However, I knew I couldn't do it the old way, where I manually re-tweeted everything of interest, spending hours a day scrolling multiple accounts trying to stay abreast of important developments.

-Instead, I decided to dive into the twitter api.
+Instead, I dove into the twitter api.
 The benefits of using twitter programmatically can't be understated.
 For my first project, I decided to try an auto-poster, which could enable me to keep an active twitter account, without having to regularly pay attention to twitter.

 I found a simple guide [How To Write a Twitter Bot with Python and tweepy](https://dototot.com/how-to-write-a-twitter-bot-with-python-and-tweepy/) composed of a dozen lines of python.
 That simple script posts a tweet to your account, but I wanted to post from a pre-made list, and so figured out how to read from a [yaml](https://yaml.org/) file, and then used [GitHub actions](https://github.com/actions/setup-python) to run the script on a regular schedule.